jshuadvd/hacks-n-notes/open_innovation.md

 - find products that have been unchanged for a long time and make a simple change.
 - eg. laser tag, denim bags, alien guitar pick

+### Inventors logbook
+> a log of your ideas and the process of evolution.
+> - it helps prove that you are the creator.

 ## Marketplace study